jdelberm/cstrike-resized-fonts/README.md

   }
 }
 ```
-Notice the child nodes "1", "2" (there is up to 5 or even more in some cases) and their attribute `yres`.
+Notice the child nodes `"1"`, `"2"` (there is up to 5 or even more in some cases) and their attribute `yres`.
 This is the vertical resolution.
-You have to modify the child node according to your resolution in game.
+You have to modify the child node according to the range where your resolution in game falls.

-__Example:__ if you play at 800 x 600, you will have to modify the `tall` attribute of the node `"2"`.
+__Example:__ if you play at 800 x 600, the vertical resolution(`600`) falls between the `yres` values of `600` and `767` in the node `"2"`, so you will have to modify the `tall` attribute in that child node.

 Whenever you change this, you will have to restart the game to see the changes applied.

-**Note: you can create as many child nodes as you want.
+*Note: you can create as many child nodes as you want.
 You could also have one child node per resolution by limiting the `yres` range to the desired vertical resolution.
-Just make sure to not overlap the ranges and leaving always one pixel of margin (i.e. from `"yres" "1080 2159"` to `"yres" "2160 10000"`)*
+Just make sure to give to all the child nodes a sequential numeric name and to not overlap the `yres` range, leaving always one pixel of margin (i.e. from `"yres" "1080 2159"` to `"yres" "2160 10000"`)*